-This page gives an introduction to the way areas are managed in Fingertips and lists in a log the changes to areas, area grouping options and other changes around geographies which are available in Fingertips.
+• lists a log of the changes to areas, area grouping options and other changes around geographies

 Basic facts for geography management in Fingertips